-Modals display information and accept input from the user.
+Modals display information and accept user input.
 To create a modal, create a class that extends [[Reference/TypeScript API/Modal|Modal]]:

 ```ts